microsoft/playwright/docs/src/test-api/class-test.md

 ## method: Test.beforeEach

 Declares a `beforeEach` hook that is executed before each test.
 When called in the scope of a test file, runs before each test in the file.
 When called inside a [`method: Test.describe`] group, runs before each test in the group.
+If multiple `beforeEach` hooks are added, they will run in the order of their registration.

 You can access all the same [Fixtures] as the test function itself, and also the [TestInfo] object that gives a lot of useful information.
 For example, you can navigate the page before starting the test.